 Applications will be considered as they are received, and the position will remain posted until filled.
 Please tailor your cover letter to highlight how your credentials meet the qualifications listed above.
 Submit your cover letter as a text document in the field provided, and include your resume as an attachment to the application.

 As an Equal Opportunity and Affirmative Action employer, PPIC is committed to excellence through diversity.
 We encourage women and members of minority groups to apply.
-AA/EEO/Veterans/Disabled employer.
+Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.
+AA / EEO / Veterans / Disabled employer.